 If you have been arrested for the aggravated battery of a police officer it is important to contact an attorney as soon as possible.
 Once you have told the prosecutor that you want your attorney do not answer any questions.
 The state will try to manipulate the situation and get you to admit to wrongdoing.
 Anything you say will be used against you, so it is in your best interest to remain silent.
 Aggravated battery of a cop can be a tough charge to defeat since the police officer’s own testimony will be used as evidence against you.
-However, hiring an experienced Chicago battery defense attorney will increase your chances of a positive outcome.
+However, hiring an experienced lawyer will increase your chances of a positive outcome.

-Gus Kostopoulos is a former prosecutor with more than 18 years of legal experience.
+Chicago criminal defense attorney Gus Kostopoulos is a former prosecutor with more than 18 years of legal experience.
 During his time as a prosecutor, Gus was able to gain incredible insight into how the State’s Attorney Office approaches and prosecutors a variety of criminal matters.
 Today, he uses this experience and insight to help his clients get the best possible outcome in their criminal cases.
 He will aggressively fight to limit the negative consequences of your arrest.
 Contact his Chicago office today to set up a free consultation.

 What is Aggravated Battery of a Police Officer?

 In Chicago, crimes can be aggravated when the victim is a police officer.
 This is true for the crime of battery.
 Battery is the crime of making unlawful contact with another person in a harmful or offensive way.
 When the victim of a battery is a police officer the seriousness of the charges you will face increase tremendously.

 The specific crime of aggravated battery against a police officer can be found in 720 ILCS 5/12-3.05.
 Under this law, there are a few different ways you can be charged with the crime of aggravated battery of a police officer.
 Aggravated battery of a police officer occurs when: